pypa/setuptools/docs/userguide/package_discovery.rst

                 └── mymodule.py

-    This layout is very handy when you wish to use automatic discovery, since you don't have to worry about other Python files or folder in your project root being distributed by mistake.
-In some circumstances it can also less error-prone for testing or when using :pep:`420`-style packages.
+    This layout is very handy when you wish to use automatic discovery, since you don't have to worry about other Python files or folders in your project root being distributed by mistake.
+In some circumstances it can be also less error-prone for testing or when using :pep:`420`-style packages.
-    On the other hand you cannot rely on the implicit ``PYTHONPATH=.`` to fire up the Python REPL and play with the your package (you will need an `editable install`_ to be able to do that).
+    On the other hand you cannot rely on the implicit ``PYTHONPATH=.`` to fire up the Python REPL and play with your package (you will need an `editable install`_ to be able to do that).

 flat-layout (also known as "adhoc"):